ArteryTek/AT32F415_Firmware_Library/utilities/at32f415_slib_demo/project_l0/readme.txt

      (a) power on the board then load the code, led3 should toggle fast if not press reset button.
      (b) press the user button key to execute the ip-code called in main.c file.

-     (c) if macro "use_slib_function" is defined and slib is never enabled, go to step(e).
-     (d) if the ip-code is successfully executed, the green led4 should toggle continuously. else the red led2 toggles continuously.
+     (c) if the ip-code is successfully executed, the green led4 should toggle continuously. else the red led2 toggles continuously.
-     (e) the slib_enable() function will set slib configuration once the ip-code is correctly executed. the green led4 will turn on some time and then a system rest is executed to activate slib. the code will run to step(b).

   for details, please refer to the application note document AN0065.